Sabbath — What is it? Should Believers Observe It?

 ‘Didn’t Roman Emperor Constantine the Great issue an edict in 321 AD making Sunday an official day of rest?’

 Yes, he did, so what?
-What politicians did three centuries after Christ had no bearing on the scriptural facts or the beliefs/practices of the early believers, as noted above.
+What politicians did three centuries after Christ had no bearing on the scriptural facts or the beliefs/practices of the early believers, as detailed earlier.

 For further proof, the 2nd century Christian apologist, Justin Martyr (100-165), said: “But Sunday is the day on which we all hold our common assembly, because it is the first day on which God, having wrought a change in the darkness and matter, made the world; and Jesus Christ our Savior on the same day rose from the dead.” * This was over 150 years before Constantine issued his edict.